1967 Pacific typhoon season: Typhoon Amy

 Amy was a Category 1 typhoon.

+JMA Tropical Storm Thirty-one

+This system is only tracked by JMA.

 Tropical Depression 34W

 34W was a short-lived tropical depression.

-Severe Tropical Storm Babe
+Tropical Storm Babe

 Babe was a tropical storm that did not make landfall.

 Super Typhoon Carla (Trining)

 Carla became an intense typhoon while located in the Philippine Sea on October 15.
 During its weakening stage, the typhoon dumped extreme rainfall around its circulation.
 Baguio, Philippines recorded 47.86 in of rainfall in a 24‑hour period between October 17 and October 18; however, Carla's precipitation was significantly more extreme in Taiwan, where 108.21 in fell in a 48‑hour period between October 17 and October 19.

 The worst typhoon to hit the country during the year, it killed 250 people and left 30 others missing.

 Typhoon Dinah (Uring)

 Typhoon Dinah struck the southern island of Kyūshū in Japan, killing thirty-seven people and resulting in ten others being reported as missing.